-Luckily there is a plethora of programs in place to help low-income single mothers in Alaska get through difficult times.
+There is still, however, a plethora of programs in place to help low-income single mothers in Alaska get through difficult times.

-These forms of assistance can provide help with food and nutrition, housing, daycare as well as medical care.
+These forms of assistance provide help with food and nutrition, housing, daycare as well as medical care.

 The Alaska Temporary Assistance Program (ATAP) provides temporary cash assistance and work-readiness services to low-income families with children to help them with basic needs.

 The focus of ATAP is self sufficiency so ATAP participants are required to immediately seek paid employment opportunities or participate in work related activities for a specified number of hours per week.

 Alaska’s Adult Public Assistance (APA), a program run by the Alaska Division of Public Assistance, provides cash assistance to needy aged, blind, and disabled Alaskans with income and resources within APA eligibility threshold.

 The Alaska Food Stamp Program is a 100% federally funded program that provides food assistance to very low income people and families in Alaska.